 How would you describe metaphysics to someone who’s never heard of the concept?

 I’d say it’s the study of the mechanics underlying the human world, the cause-and-effect laws that bring about experience—the “essence” of things.
-Explorations of the topic, though, are often dry.
-I’ve tried to jazz it up by presenting it in the context of an adventure that’s fun, engages on a visceral level and has characters you care about and can relate to.
+Explorations of the topic, though, tends to be dry.
+I’ve tried to present it in the context of an adventure that’s fun, engages on a visceral level and has characters you care about and can relate to.

 What authors or books influenced Waking Maya?